tbm00/Item64/README.md

 - Doesn't have any GriefDefender or DeluxeCombat checks.

 **`NO_ITEM`**
-- NOT AN ITEM -- used to run commands for a BreakEvent reward.
+- NOT AN ITEM -- use to simply run commands for a BreakEvent reward.
 - Not applicable on any items/blocks.
 - Doesn't have any GriefDefender or DeluxeCombat checks.

-### Specification
+### ItemEntry Specification

 <details><summary>`ID` (click to expand)</summary>
 <details><summary>-- key: (STRING)</summary>